savvasdalkitsis/uhuruphotos-android/README.md

 * Tablet support
 * A lot of settings to help you control the app storage and memory requirements along with how frequently to perform synchronization with the LibrePhotos server.

-As mentioned above, a lot of features will soon be implemented before the full public release,
-mainly:

 * Backup/Sync local images with LibrePhotos server.
 Take control of your data by never having to worry about photo backups.
 * Basic photo editing capabilities.